“Lisa! Get our bug-out-bags; we have to leave. I’m going to run the livestock into the woods; meet me there.”

-Leaving your home or bugging-out during a disaster should be a last resort, but you may have to if it becomes or will become life-threatening.
-So when should you go?
+Leaving your home or bugging-out during a disaster should be a last resort, but you may have to if things become life-threatening.

 Power is out